tomjoht/learnapidoc/_docs/documenting_api_endpoints/docapis_doc_parameters.md

 would return the same result.

-However, with path parameters, order *does* matter.
+However, with path parameters, the order *does* matter.
 If the parameter is part of the actual endpoint (not added after the query string), you usually describe this value in the description of the endpoint itself.

 ## Request body parameters {#request_body_parameters}

 Frequently, with POST requests (where you're creating something), you submit a JSON object in the request body.
 This is known as a request body parameter, and the format is usually JSON.
-This JSON object may be a lengthy list of key value pairs with multiple levels of nesting.
+This JSON object may be a lengthy list of key-value pairs with multiple levels of nesting.

 For example, the endpoint may be something simple, such as `/surfreport/{beachId}`.
-But in the body of the request, you might include a JSON object with a number of key-value pairs, like this:
+But in the body of the request, you might include a JSON object with many key-value pairs, like this:

 ```json
 {